Writing with Markdown

 Finding and Replacing Text

 Atlas uses the system find bar in the Markdown Editor so you can search within the current document at any time.
+Use Cmd+F to show it or select Find in Document in the menu.

 The find bar shows a live match count and gives you case-sensitive and whole-word toggles.
 Toggle Replace in the find bar to reveal the replacement field — from there you can replace the current match or replace all matches in the document at once.
 Find and Replace is scoped to the document you're currently editing; to search across an entire project, use the Organizer's search field instead.
 See Tags and Search.